Advanced Bible Quiz about Bible Characters.

 c.
 Queen Vashti.

-Queen Vashti refused to appear nude for her husband in court.
+Queen Vashti refused to appear nude in her husband's court.

 It was a request of her drunken husband, King Xerxes.